 His musical journey begins each morning with classical music during his reading time, a ritual that centers his mind for the day ahead.
 Sometimes, for a bit of fun and energy, he dances to Funk and House music.
 When he listens to Jazz, his attention shifts to studying chord changes, reflecting his commitment to continually learning.
 And when he turns on Motown, R&B, and Classic Soul from the 1970s and '80s, it’s a trip down memory lane, romanticizing his school days and reliving the nostalgia of those eras.

 Each genre serves a unique purpose in Michael’s life, whether it's fostering joy, facilitating reflection, or deepening his connection with both past and present.
 Through his love of R&B, Classic Soul, Funk, House, and Concert music, Michael finds not only pleasure but a way to keep growing, learning, and connecting with others.
+Music is therapeutic for him.
+Music gives him meaning and purpose in life, and as a third-generation jazz saxophonist, she is his mistress, passion, and legacy.

 Everybody Loves Cecil X. Scott